Return to Articles 3 mins read

 This debate isn’t just academic; the belief that SEOs can just be braver misses one of the key challenges they face: getting their recommendations done.

-After spending well over a decade running an SEO agency, we saw the same challenges come up time and time again.
+After spending well over a decade running an SEO agency, we saw the same challenges repeatedly.
 Two problems, more than any others, were holding talented SEO teams back from hitting their goals: difficulty getting things done and proving the value of the things they did get done.

-This has been quantified in research like Aira’s State of Technical SEO report, which showed that these two challenges are the top two facing in-house SEOs.
+Aira’s State of Technical SEO report quantifies this; it shows these two challenges are the top two facing in-house SEOs.

-Digging deeper into the “why”, the main reason is that other teams’ changes are prioritised over theirs, followed by a lack of buy-in from stakeholders (which causes the same outcome).
+Digging deeper into the “why”, the main reason is that companies prioritise other teams’ changes over theirs, followed by a lack of buy-in from stakeholders (which causes the same outcome).

 I've seen it time and again: if you want to get things done in large organisations, the best teams come armed with a solid business case, backed by data, to explain why their proposed change is necessary.
 Not only that, they can lay out how they've accounted for risks and give a clear picture of the potential upside.